ugcasa/phone/research.md

 		<builtin>: recipe for target 'tx.o' failed
 		make: *** [tx.o] Error 1

+it too interesting, can it be more clearer?:

+	tx -h roima 		       # send audio from default soundcard to the given host rx                         # receive audio and play it

+help needed! in the meanwhile other methods..

 ## Test on Windows 10 Home WSL Ubuntu 20.04